Our Special Educational Needs Co-ordinator (SENCo) is Miss Jacqueline Jarvie.

 Class teachers monitor all pupils and will identify children having difficulties in the classroom.
 These children will be brought to the attention of the SENCO- Miss J Jarvie

 The class teacher will provide targeted work for the pupil to try to “close the learning gaps”.
-Other SEN programmes may be used to support children as additional strategies and interventions
+Other SEND programmes may be used to support children as additional strategies and interventions

 If the children do not make progress the SENCO, Class Teacher and Parents/Carers will meet to discuss the next steps of provision.
 The SENCO might suggest other programmes.
 Temporary additional support or ask for advice or assessments from an external specialist service.

-Our SEN policy and SEN Information Report below gives additional information to show how we support children with additional needs, to ensure that we are all ‘achieving the best, together’.
+Our SEND policy and SEND Information Report below gives additional information to show how we support children with additional needs, to ensure that we are all ‘achieving the best, together’.